siasimran-magic/SDN-mininet-Traffic-Classification-System/README.md

 * UDP packets detected during UDP test
 * Packet statistics displayed in controller logs

+### Normal Case
+Network communication is successful.
+Ping between hosts works correctly, and packets are classified by the controller.

+### Failure Case
+Initially, communication fails due to lack of flow rules in the switch, resulting in "Destination Host Unreachable".
+After learning, the controller installs flow rules and communication becomes successful.

 ## Proof of Execution

 Screenshots included: